AlejandroSerranoCapote/Ultrafast-Spectroscopy-Analyzer-FLUPS-TAS-XTAS/README.md

 ## Mathematical Models

-The software fits the experimental signal $\Delta A(t, \lambda)$ using two main approaches, both convolved with the Instrument Response Function (IRF).
+The software fits the experimental signal $\Delta A(t, \lambda)$ using three main approaches, all convolved with the Instrument Response Function (IRF).

 ---